-Mg{est.} = (RSSM)(MD{act.}/RSMD)
+Mgest. = (RSSM)(MDact./RSMD)

-where: $Mg{est.}$ = magnesium sulfate soundness loss $MD{act.}$ = actual Micro-Deval percent loss RSMD = Rated Source Micro-Deval
+$Mg{est}$ = magnesium sulfate soundness loss RSSM = rated source soundness magnesium $MD{act.}$ = actual Micro-Deval percent loss RSMD = rated source Micro-Deval

 When the estimated magnesium sulfate soundness loss is greater than the maximum magnesium sulfate soundness loss specified, the coarse aggregate source will not be allowed for use unless otherwise approved.
-The Engineer will consult the Soils and Aggregates Section of the Materials and Tests Division, and additional testing may be required before granting approval.
+The Engineer will consult the Materials and Tests Division, and additional testing may be required before granting approval.

 2.1.2.
 Intermediate Aggregate.
 Aggregates not meeting the definition of coarse or fine aggregate will be defined as intermediate aggregate.
-Supply intermediate aggregates, when used that are free from organic impurities.
-The Engineer may test the intermediate aggregate in accordance with Tex-408-A to verify the material is free from organic impurities.
-Supply intermediate aggregate from coarse aggregate sources, when used that meet the requirements shown in Table 1 unless otherwise approved.
+Supply intermediate aggregates, when used, that are free of organic impurities.
+Supply intermediate aggregate from coarse aggregate sources, when used, that meet the requirements shown in Table 1, unless otherwise approved.

-Test the stockpile if 10% or more of the stockpile is retained on the No. 4 sieve, and verify that it meets the requirements in Table 1 for crushed face count ($\underline{\text{Tex-}460-\text{A}}$) and flat and elongated particles ($\underline{\text{Tex-}280-\text{F}}$).
+Test the stockpile if 10% or more of the stockpile is retained on the No. 4 sieve, and verify that it meets the requirements in Table 1 for crushed face count (Tex-460-A) and flat and elongated particles (Tex-280-F).

 2.1.3.
 Fine Aggregate.
 Fine aggregates consist of manufactured sands, screenings, and field sands.
-Fine aggregate stockpiles must meet the gradation requirements in Table 2.
-Supply fine aggregates that are free from organic impurities.
-The Engineer may test the fine aggregate in accordance with Tex-408-A to verify the material is free from organic impurities.
-Unless otherwise shown on the plans, up to 10% of the total aggregate may be field sand or other uncrushed fine aggregate.
-Use fine aggregate, with the exception of field sand, from coarse aggregate sources that meet the requirements shown in Table 1 unless otherwise approved.
+Fine aggregate stockpiles must meet the fine aggregate properties in accordance with Table 1 and the gradation requirements in accordance with Table 2.
+Supply fine aggregates that are free of organic impurities.
+The Engineer may test the fine aggregate in accordance with Tex-408-A to verify the material is free of organic impurities.
+Unless otherwise shown on the plans, at most 10% of the total aggregate may be field sand or other uncrushed fine aggregate.
+Use fine aggregate, except field sand, from coarse aggregate sources that meet the requirements shown in Table 1, unless otherwise approved.

-Test the stockpile if 10% or more of the stockpile is retained on the No. 4 sieve and verify that it meets the requirements in Table 1 for crushed face count (Tex-460-A) and flat and elongated particles (Tex-280-F).
+Test the stockpile if 10% or more of the stockpile is retained on the No. 4 sieve and verify that it meets the requirements in Table 1 for crushed face count ( $\underline{\text{Tex-460-A}}$ ) and flat and elongated particles ( $\underline{\text{Tex-280-F}}$ ).

-Aggregate quality Requirements
+Table 1 Aggregate Quality Requirements

 Property Test Method Requirement

-Coarse Aggregate
+Coarse Aggregate •

 SAC Tex-499-A (AQMP) As shown on the plans

-Deleterious material, %, Max Tex-217-F , Part I 1.5
+Deleterious material, %, Max Tex-217-F, Part I 1.5

-Decantation, %, Max Tex-217-F , Part II 1.5
+Decantation, %, Max Tex-217-F, Part II 1.5

-Micro-Deval abrasion, % Tex-461-A Note 1
+Micro-Deval abrasion, % Tex-461-A Note

 Los Angeles abrasion, %, Max Tex-410-A 40

 Magnesium sulfate soundness, 5 cycles, %, Max Tex-411-A 30

-Crushed face count, 2 %, Min Tex-460-A, Part I 85
+Crushed face count, %, Min Tex-460-A, Part I 85

 Flat and elongated particles @ 5:1, %, Max Tex-280-F 10

 Fine Aggregate

 Linear shrinkage, %, Max Tex-107-E 3

 Sand equivalent, %, Min Tex-203-F 45

-Sand equivalent, %, Min Tex-203-F 45
+Organic impurities Tex-408-A Note